RILAB/bis101/lecture14.md

 #### Modifications

 Phosphorylation: can change shape because phosphate groups negatively charged. (serine, threonine, tyrosine).
 Done by kinases.
-Ev. of importance is there are > 1000 kinases in many organisms!
+Evidence of importance is there are > 1000 kinases in many organisms!

 We already saw acetylation and methylation of lysine in histone proteins.